Buy and Hold Definition

 Here are a few advantages of the buy-and-hold real estate strategy:

-Income generation: Most investments that generate income at regular intervals (like bonds and annuities) have very low rates of return; a “good” bond yield might be around 5% (source), whereas a good buy-and-hold real estate investment can easily double or triple that return.
-According to Investopedia, long-term REITs (real estate investment trusts) generated about 12% in 2019.
+Income generation: Most investments that generate income at regular intervals (like bonds and annuities) have very low rates of return; a “good” bond yield might be around 5%[1], whereas a good buy-and-hold real estate investment can easily double or triple that return.
+For example, long-term REITs (real estate investment trusts) generated about 12% in 2019[2].
 But as you’ll see later, leverage makes a real estate investment even more attractive.

-Equity: An investor’s equity in a property goes up as they continue paying down the mortgage unless they have an interest-only loan.
-With a good buy-and-hold real estate investment, the tenant will pay enough rent each month to cover the mortgage payment, so the investor builds equity without spending your own money.
+Equity: An investor’s equity in a property goes up as they continue paying down the mortgage, unless they have an interest-only loan.
+With a good buy-and-hold real estate investment, the tenant will pay enough rent each month to cover the mortgage payment, so the investor builds equity without spending their own money.

 Appreciation: If an investor chooses well, their investment property will increase in value the longer you hold it.
 Appreciation turbocharges equity over the long term, even when considering the housing bust of 2008.
-According to Housingwire, home prices have increased an average of 4% a year over the last 25 years, and all but a few major markets have fully recovered.
+Home prices have increased an average of 4% a year over the last 25 years[3], and all but a few major markets have fully recovered.

 Depreciation: Rental income and expenses—including depreciation—are typically reported on Schedule E, which means depreciation lowers an investor’s overall tax liability.
 Buy-and-hold real estate simultaneously generates passive income and reduces the overall tax burden.
-No other investment is able to do this.
+No other investment can do this.

 Leverage: This is where real estate shines over other investment vehicles.
 A real estate investor gets the returns from the entire property even though they only put down a fraction of the price to acquire it.
 If a buyer puts down 10% to buy a property, it’s the equivalent of 10:1 leverage.
 Since they can leverage a maximum return of 2:1 in the stock market, the amount a real estate investor can leverage can really boost your returns.